ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 1. Open the MPIO Properties window by clicking **Start**, pointing to **Administrative Tools**, and clicking **MPIO**.
 2. Click **Discover Multi-Paths**.
 3. Checkmark **Add support for iSCSI devices**, and click **Add**.
-4. If you're prompted to restart the computer, click **Yes**.
+4. If you're prompted to restart the Computer, click **Yes**.
 Otherwise, continue to next step.

 In Windows&reg; Server 2008, adding support for iSCSI allows the Microsoft&reg; Device-Specific Module (MSDSM) to claim all iSCSI devices for MPIO, which requires a connection to an iSCSI Target first.
 {: note}